trviph/saigon/content/posts/dual-write.en.md

 a wrong schema to a wrong API, etc. But whatever the cause, the data is now mismatched and we must somehow fix it.

-## Examples of Dual Write in E-commerce
+## Examples Of Dual Write In E-commerce

 In e-commerce systems, to easily scale out the overall systems and engineering teams.
 The architect is often separated into several services with defined boundaries.
 Some of the most crucial services,